ETHZ-RobotX/SuperMegaBot/docs/core-software/autonomy_software.md

 title: SLAM and Navigation
 parent: SMB Core Software
 nav_order: 2
-nav_exclude: true
 ---

-# Setting up the SMB Software for autonomous navigation
+# Setting up the SMB Software for Autonomous Navigation
 {:.no_toc}